Learning Agile Swimming: An End-to-End Approach without CPGs: Methodology

 \subsubsection{Action Space}

-According to the observed state $\mathbf{s}_t$, the neural network controller has to output an action $\mathbf{a}_t$ (also referred to as the control command), which consists of the desired angular position of each joint, denoted as $\mathbf{a}_t = [\mathbf{J}^\text{des}] \in \mathbb{R}^{3}$.
-These commands are then directly applied to the joints of robotic fish without relying on any low-level periodic bio-mimetic pattern generation modules (e.g. CPG).
+According to the observed state $\mathbf{s}_t$, the neural network controller has to output an action $\mathbf{a}_t$ (\ie, the control command), which consists of the desired angular position of each joint, denoted as $\mathbf{a}_t = [\mathbf{J}^\text{des}] \in \mathbb{R}^{3}$.
+These commands are then directly applied to the joints of the robotic fish without relying on any bottom-level periodic modules.

-This design of the action space offers two main advantages: first, its end-to-end manner simplifies policy generation, reducing both complexity and time expenditure by eliminating the need to construct and tune low-level periodic bio-mimetic pattern generation modules, such as CPGs.
-Second, it provides the RL algorithm with a sufficiently \XP{large action space to explore}, capable of achieving optimal solutions as defined by specific reward functions.
-In contrast, \XP{CPG-like} low-level modules often \XP{constrain the motion performance of robotic fish} due to their simplified parameters and restricted motion patterns, potentially leading to suboptimal solutions.
+This design of the action space offers two main advantages: First, this end-to-end action space simplifies the design of the entire controller by eliminating the need to build and adjust bottom-level periodic modules, avoiding the additional expert knowledge and multifarious debugging time required.
+Second, it provides a sufficiently large action space for RL algorithms to explore, which can fully utilize the agility of robotic fish compared to using the several parameters of the overly simplified bottom-level modules as a limited action space.

 Although the design of the action space is straightforward, existing literature has struggled to learn an efficient swimming policy using this action space.
-The primary challenge has been the lack of a sufficiently accurate \XP{and efficient} virtual environment capable of capturing the transient dynamics of robotic fish for training reinforcement learning methods\XP{---}a challenge this work aims to overcome.
+The primary challenge has been the lack of a sufficiently accurate and efficient virtual environment capable of capturing the transient dynamics of robotic fish for training reinforcement learning methods---a challenge this work aims to overcome.